 The Best Restaurants in Tokyo with Vegan Sushi

-Nadeshiko ranks amongst my favorites of Tokyo.
-A local, traditionally styled sushi restaurant inside, they serve a full vegan sushi lunch and dinner set.
+Nadeshiko ranks amongst my favorites in Tokyo.
+A local traditionally styled sushi restaurant inside, they serve a full vegan sushi lunch and dinner set.
 I stopped by for lunch one afternoon and was met with the most beautiful, “kawaii” sushi set.
 At Nadeshiko, the owner, head chef, and sushi makers are all female.